livepeer/Broadcaster-Chat-App/README.md

 If you have your livepeer node running, and a stream coming from obs, you should be able to click the play button and see your stream!

-Let's break down what's going on here.
-insert explanation of how livepeer works (the decentralized video transcoding part)

-We could also have used the [livepeer.js video player](https://github.com/livepeer/livepeerjs/tree/master/packages/chroma) to play the video, which is a React component wrapping around HLS.js
+We could also have used the [livepeer.js video player](https://github.com/livepeer/livepeerjs/tree/master/packages/chroma) to play the video, which is a React component wrapped around HLS.js

 Now that we know how to play video using livepeer, let's build a client experience that's a bit richer than currently exists.
 Imagine you're streaming video where a presenter is communicating with an in person audience as well as an online audience.
 It would be great if the presenter could take questions/interact with the folks online.
 Let's add a chatroom into the client app next to the live video stream.
 Since we're already in the Ethereum ecosystem, it would also be great to allow consumers of the stream to tip the broadcaster natively in ETH.
 Lastly, we'd like to use the Livepeer SDK to estimate how much it's costing us to stream our video content.